kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

   2  | [rm + disp32]  | Same as above but a 32-bit offset instead of 8-bit.
   3  | rm             | Just value in the register.

-I said before that `rm` is the register and `regop` is sometimes used as a register but which value corresponds to which register ?
+I said before that `rm` is the register and `regop` is sometimes used as a register but which value corresponds to which register?
 We can use the table bellow.

  Register  | Code | Notes
 -----------|------|-------